swentel/indieweb/README.md

 - GET action=timeline: retrieve the list of items in a channel
 - POST action=timeline: mark entries as read, or remove an entry from a channel

-Want to follow twitter in your reader, checkout granary.io!
+Want to follow Twitter, or Instagram in your reader?
+Checkout granary.io!

+Known problems: if you configure to clean up items, but old ones keep coming back, set the items to keep either to 0, which is the default, or higher than the number of items in a feed.
+This problem usually pops up with pinned items in a feed, or with markup in Microformats2 feeds not completely following the specification.

 **Aperture**